Webinar: Research on how to optimize collections outreach for better results

 How do you determine the value of assets?

 Asset valuation involves determining the fair market or present value of assets.
-You use book values, absolute valuation models like discounted cash flow analysis, option pricing models, or comparables to determine this.
+You use book values, absolute valuation models like discounted cash flow analysis, option pricing models, or “comparables” to determine this.

-To calculate your net asset value (tangible assets), you take the book value of tangible assets (historical costs minus accumulated depreciation) on the balance sheet minus intangible assets and liabilities.
+To calculate your net asset value (tangible assets), take the book value of tangible assets (historical costs minus accumulated depreciation) on the balance sheet minus intangible assets and liabilities.

 Is accounts receivable a cash asset?

 Extending credit to customers for goods and services creates accounts receivable on the balance sheet.
-Therefore, it’s an asset because it will be convertible into cash sometime in the future.
+Therefore, it’s an asset because it will be converted into cash sometime in the future.
 On the other hand, liabilities are what a company owes, and equity is the difference between the two.
 The balance sheet formula is assets plus liabilities equals owners’ equity.

-balance sheet formula
+the balance sheet formula

 Unfortunately, a company may never collect all of its accounts receivable.
-Under accrual basis accounting, these will be offset by an allowance for doubtful accounts.
+In 2024, 8% of all B2B invoices were bad debt.
+Under accrual basis accounting, these can be offset by an allowance for doubtful accounts.
 The allowance estimates the amount of bad debt related to the receivables.

 Suppose a customer pays you the $5,000 they owe your business.
 In that case, you’d have to put the receivable back on your balance sheet by debiting “accounts receivable” for $5,000 and crediting “revenue” for $5,000.
 To record the cash payment, you would debit “cash” for $5,000 and credit “accounts receivable” for $5,000 to close it out once again.